Dictionaries

 Python Dictionaries

-A dictionary in Python is an unordered collection of key-value pairs.
+A dictionary in Python is an Ordered(after python 3.7) collection of key-value pairs.
 It is optimized for fast lookups and allows easy modification.
 Unlike lists, dictionaries use keys to access values, making them ideal for mappings.

 Dictionary Operations (dict)